bjorn-helgaas/Nightingale/README.md

 ![Last panel](Diagrams/LoosenFinalPanel.png)

 5. Add the PC fans to PC fan panels using machine screws and bolts.
 For each fan, it should sit outside the frame, with the logo pointing inside (NOTE: This is counter-intuitive.
-The PRETTY side, i.e., the side with the nice company logo, points INSIDE), and a grill covering the outside.
+The PRETTY side, i.e., the side with the nice company logo, points INSIDE), and a grille covering the outside.
 Ensure the connecting wires are inside the box.
 Try to arrange the fans so the fan wires are mostly together, which will make it easier to wire later.
-The machine screw should have the head outside on the grill, go through the grill hole, the fan, and the panel.
+The machine screw should have the head outside on the grille, go through the grille hole, the fan, and the panel.
 Put the nut inside to hold it together.
 Add a washer if you like to protect the wood.
 (Note: In the diagram, I'm using 2 shorter screws + nuts, so just ignore that.
 I think 1 longer screw + 1 nut is better as it's fewer screws and easier to assemble.)

 ![Attaching the fan](Diagrams/FanAttach.jpg)